 Answers to these kind of questions will demonstrate how your competitors operate, and this can become part of your marketing strategy.
 Supposing there’s a change and your main competitor can’t handle it.
 But, your company can rock it and come out on top.

-Social - analyze the socio-economic environment of your industry: customer demographics, culture and lifestyle attitudes, languages, and education levels.
-Recognize how customer needs are formed and what motivates them to purchase.
+Social - analyze the socio-economic environment of your industry - customer demographics, culture and lifestyle attitudes, languages, and education levels.
+Recognize consumer behavior and what motivates them to purchase.

 Here're examples of brands that failed to do their homework.
 Potentially, jeopardizing sales and inviting lawsuits.